braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/about.md

 ### Advantages of using Content Cards

-Wondering about the benefits of using Content Cards vs. having your tech team build content into your app?
+Wondering about the benefits of using Content Cards versus having your tech team build content into your app?
 Here are some advantages of using Content Cards:

 - **Easier segmentation and personalization:** Your user data lives in Braze, making it easy to define your audience and personalize your messages with Content Cards.
 - **Centralized reporting:** Content Card analytics are tracked in Braze, so you have insight into all of your campaigns in one centralized location.